WebexSamples/postman-webex/docs/ImportAndConfigure.md

 - paste the link from your browser URL

-## Configure your execution environement
+## Configure your execution environment

-Postman lets you define [environment variables](https://www.getpostman.com/docs/environments) to easilly abstract your execution contexts.
+Postman lets you define [environment variables](https://www.getpostman.com/docs/environments) to easily abstract your execution contexts.

 This is where we'll specify the token used to access the Webex Teams REST API.